History of SAIT

 Johnson-Cobbe Energy Centre

-The west wing of the Trades and Technology Complex, the Johnson-Cobbe Energy Centre houses the MacPhail School of Energy.
-The building is named for Petroleum Engineering Technology and Reservoir graduates David Johnson and Murray Cobbe who each contributed $5 million dollars towards the building's construction through the Promising FuturesTM Campaign.
+The west wing of the Trades and Technology Complex is the Johnson-Cobbe Energy Centre.
+The building is named for Petroleum Engineering Technology and Reservoir graduates David Johnson and Murray Cobbe who each contributed $5 million towards the building's construction through the Promising FuturesTM Campaign.
 The 273,000 sq. ft. facility is located near the centre of SAIT's campus, completing the revitalization of the 14 Avenue entry from 14 Street to Heritage Hall.

 N.R.
 "Buck" Crump Building, Mayland Heights Campus